MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Save-AzureVMImage.md

 ### -OSState
 Specifies the operation system state for the virtual machine image.
-Use this parameter if you intend to capture a virtual machine image to azure_2.
+Use this parameter if you intend to capture a virtual machine image to Azure.

 Valid values are: